yu-iskw/bq-validator/README.md

 # bq-validator

-This is a yet another python-based BigQuery query validator.
+This is a yet another python-based BigQuery query validator with advanced features for CI/CD pipelines and development workflows.

 The `bq query --dry_run` command enables us to validate queries.
 However, the `bq` command doesn't support service account impersonation, even though it supports workload identity federation credentials at Google Cloud SDK 390.0.0.
 The `bq-validator` command would be useful, when we take advantage of service account impersonation to validate BigQuery queries.

+## Features

+- **Parallel validation** of multiple SQL files
+- **Service account impersonation** support
+- **Statistics output** in JSON format for CI/CD integration
+- **Flexible error handling** with warning options for empty files
+- **Structured JSON output** for programmatic processing

 ## Install